The African Influence

 (León and Gann)

-Antony Heinrich‘s idiosyncratic pre-Civil War piano music is startlingly rough-hewn and abstract, with blunt corners that are more extreme than anything in Joseph Haydn or Ludwig Van Beethoven.
-It is music that probably will forever remain justly obscure, but, still, let the record show that the first American piano composer of note might be called, “The Thelonious Monk of the Classical Style.”
+Antony Heinrich‘s idiosyncratic pre-Civil War piano music is startlingly rough-hewn and abstract, with blunt corners more extreme than Joseph Haydn or Ludwig Van Beethoven.
+It is music that will forever remain justly obscure, but, still, let the record show that the first American piano composer of note might be called, “The Thelonious Monk of the Classical Style.”

 The most popular Romantic American composer was Edward MacDowell, who wrote many piano pieces and two piano concertos.
 Woodland Sketches contains the once omnipresent To a Wild Rose (which Art Tatum would repeatedly quote), but MacDowell’s best piano piece might be the sparkling Hexentanz, occasionally still heard as an encore.
 At one point the second concerto was thought to be as worthy as the Edvard Grieg concerto.